-Current year depreciation expense \$ (1,775)
+Current year depreciation expense \$ (1,746)

+Current year amortization of right to use

+leased property \$ 204,104

 An increase in compensated absences liability decreases net position, but has no effect on fund balance.
+A decrease in the lease liability decreases fund balance but has no effect on net position.